kashyap27102/stripe-payment-with-nextjs-demo/README.md

 - Add an endpoint on your `server` that creates a Checkout Session
 - Define a product to sell
+  - First of all add product into stripe using api or [manually](https://dashboard.stripe.com/test/products?active=true&create=product&source=product_list)
 - Checkout has three modes: `payment`, `subscription`, or `setup`.
 Use `payment` mode for one-time purchases.
 - Supply success and cancel URLs : Specify URLs for success and cancel pages—make sure they’re publicly accessible so Stripe can redirect customers to them.